John Drew Barrymore

 John Drew Barrymore (born John Blyth Barrymore Jr.; June 4, 1932 – November 29, 2004) was an American film actor and member of the Barrymore family of actors, which included his father, John Barrymore, and his father's siblings, Lionel and Ethel.
-He was the father of four children, including actor John Blyth Barrymore and actress Drew Barrymore.
+He was the father of four children, including the actor John Blyth Barrymore III and the actress Drew Barrymore.
 Diana Barrymore was his half-sister from his father's second marriage.

 Early life

 Barrymore was born in Los Angeles to John Barrymore (born John Blyth) and silent film actress Dolores Costello.
 His parents separated when he was 18 months old, and he rarely saw his father afterward.
 Educated at private schools, he made his film debut at 17, billed as John Barrymore Jr. One of the schools he attended was the Hollywood Professional School.
 His mother attempted to dissuade him from entering acting, sending him to St. John’s Military Academy.
 In 1945, at age 13, Barrymore and his cousin Dirk Drew Davenport enlisted in the United States Navy to fight in World War II, posing as 17 year olds.
 As both were tall for their age, the military did not discover until several weeks later that the boys were below the minimum enlistment age and they were subsequently sent home.